cs1302uga/cs1302-tutorials/packages2.md

 **VERY IMPORTANT NOTE:** The class path should always point to a default package for _compiled_ code.
-If you are compiling a `.java` file that depends on an already compiled class, then you will need to specifiy the class path to the corresponding default package for that dependency when invoking `javac`.
+If you are compiling a `.java` file that depends on an already compiled class, then you will need to specify the class path to the corresponding default package for that dependency when invoking `javac`.

 ### Import Statements